 ● Re-recruitment costs – These are the checks you sign to place ads or work with an agency and the time spent by your team in interviews to fill the role a second or third time.

 Break the Cycle!

-For starters you’re going to have to adjust your thought process.
+You may have to adjust your thought process.
 One of the most obvious problems I find in talking to hiring managers is that they hired the best person they could find.

-You need to break that cycle and the advice from retired Disney executive, and author of the book Creating Magic, Lee Cockerell, is: “hire the best person for the job, not the best person available.”
+Some good but tough advice from retired Disney executive, and author of the book Creating Magic, Lee Cockerell, is: “hire the best person for the job, not the best person available.”

 The Four Traits to look for in a Candidate

 The Disney Institute recently conducted a survey in one of its monthly Twitter chats.
 Without question, the number one thing that respondents said you had to get right in your selection process was getting the right cultural fit.

 You should never interview anyone who on paper at least, doesn’t have the skills and experience to do the work you need done.

 That means the biggest goal of your hiring process is to ensure that you get a good cultural fit.

 This is what makes the behavioral interview so important.
 It’s important to consider the culture you have and the culture you want to have.
 You’re looking for matches and mismatches in cultural fit.